 I’m a writer, editor, poet, and marcom pro with one of the shortest and easiest to spell commonly misspelled first names.

-Atlanta, where I received a B.A. in creative writing and theater from Emory University, is my current locale; however, I will receive a master’s degree in integrated marketing communications from West Virginia University in August 2019, I’ve lived in the DFW area of Texas, and Arkansas will always be “where the heart is.”
+Atlanta, where I received a B.A. in creative writing and theater from Emory University, is my current locale; however, I have earned a master’s degree in integrated marketing communications from West Virginia University, I’ve lived in the DFW area of Texas, and I know Arkansas always will be “where the heart is.”

 My most recently published poems (“And Suddenly Your Estimated Time of Arrival”; “Granny, Sharecropper – Arkansas, 1943”; “True or False”) appear in issue six of Enizagam.
 Other works appear in TORCH, Mythium, Aunt Chloe, a handful of stones, The New York Times, USA TODAY College, and elsewhere.
 When I am not submitting my own work, I read submissions for journals, including issue four of Generations.